Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

     - Also, Rattle is banned.
 I have shown how op are shutdowns in the video [Tactics Ogre OV mod Heavenly General Maitreya in Phorampa Wildwood](https://www.youtube.com/watch?v=U2Q3n5HnjwE).
 - **Grinding Clause**
     - Grinding for experience is not allowed.
-    - Highest level in player's party $\le$ lowest level in enemies.
+    - Highest level in player's party <= lowest level in enemies.
 - **Tarot Clause**
     - No Chariot Tarot.
     - No Tarot card stat bonus.